 Case study: To evaluate our framework and to assess the risks that proposed optimizations pose to current software, we report on a large-scale empirical study of the impact of microarchitectural optimizations on popular cryptographic libraries (§6).
-We consider 18 optimizations, under six different execution models, and 25 cryptographic libraries, including libsodium and rust-crypto.
+We consider 18 optimizations and 25 cryptographic implementations selected from five popular cryptographic libraries, including libsodium and rust-crypto.
 We find that every implementation would contain secret-dependent leaks if these optimizations were realized.
 In some cases, an optimization-induced leak would be sufficient to recover a victim's secret key directly from the leakage trace (e.g., for the X25519 implementation in libsodium [40]).
 Ironically, some leaks are possible only because of coding idioms, such as constant-time swap or bit-masking, used to prevent leaks under the standard constant-time model.